ryanxingql/blog/posts/open_language.md

 1. Yep, you deserve someone special!
 I can show you a picture if it helps.
 ```

+- set sb up with
+  - `I could set you up with my friend.`
+  - `I could set you up with a job.`
 - blind date
   - 由他人安排的初次约会
+  - `Oh, the sun was blinding.
+I can't see.`

 ```markdown
 2. Okay, sure, but what's she like?
 I'm not picky, but I do have a type.